Florida State vs. UMass NCAA Football Odds, Plays and Insights | October 23, 2021

 - Florida State's games this year have hit the over on two of six set point totals (33.3%).

-- The Seminoles have turned the ball over five more times (13 total) than the Minutemen have forced a turnover (8) this season.
+- The Seminoles have turned the ball over 13 times this season, five more turnovers than the Minutemen have forced (8).

 - Find the latest spread and moneyline odds for Florida State at SISportsbook.